ms/buildtogether.tech/delivery/index.md

 </blockquote>

-End-of-project reports can range from half a dozen to fifty pages, depending on the course's structure and the instructor's whims.
+Final reports can range from half a dozen to fifty pages, depending on the course's structure and the instructor's whims.
 Regardless of their size, they will usually include the following:

 Title page, abstract, and table of contents.
 :   The first identifies the document; the second summarizes it in three or four